joshuabradley012/nested-tree/README.md

 Given all of this, and that we are building a toy example, I have chosen to implement an adjacency list using integer gapped fractional keys.
 In a mature production instance, one may find that users want to share schema fragments (e.g. reusable schemas like {image, headline, copy}), reference properties from other trees (e.g. company address), or perform complex subtree queries in which case the complexity of a closure table would be justified.
 Additionally, lexicographic fractional keys would prove more practical in production, but using an existing implementation, as recommended, would defeat the purpose of this toy example.

 ## Implementation Details

+- /src/core/model.ts contains useful, stateless primitives for maniuplating our adjacency list
+  - With one exception, primitives take advantage of recursion.
+This creates a larger memory footprint, but a more elegant implementation.
+Because this is a toy example, I chose algorithmic purity over pragmatism.
+The exception is `assertCycleFree` which must use iteration to avoid getting stuck in a recursive subroutine
+  - In production, there should be more guards against malformed data containing cycles, multiple parents, etc